 Christ Church, United Methodist

-In 2019, EverGreene was selected by the church, Thomas A. Fenniman Architect, and Metropolitan Planning and Management to participate on the first interior restoration project to ever be performed at Christ Church.
+In 2019, EverGreene was selected by the church, Thomas A. Fenniman Architect, and Metropolitan Planning and Management to participate in the first interior restoration project to ever be performed at Christ Church.
 The project was divided into two phases: restoration and renovation.
-EverGreene Architectural Arts leading the Church’s restoration while PRESERV managed the renovation.
+EverGreene Architectural Arts lead the Church’s restoration while PRESERV managed the renovation.
 EverGreene worked with the client team to develop smart ways to maximize both the impact of our conservation and preservation work and savings for the client.

 EverGreene’s scope of work includes conservation and stabilization of the mosaics, the cleaning of the acoustic tiles on the ceiling and reviving their metallic finish which had tarnished and deadened over time, decorative painting and gilding, stone and marble cleaning and conservation, and wood refinishing.
 The ultimate effect of this restoration project was a revival of the glittering golden ceiling and aesthetic effect that the church originally had and now has again.